LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Setup

 \subsection{Baseline Approaches}

-Two baseline approaches were used in our evaluations: (1) Direct test-case creation from use case using LLMs, denoted LLM (Direct); and (2) AGORA \cite{de2024agora}: \begin{itemize} \item \textbf{LLM (Direct):} Using LLMs to create test cases directly is a common approach \cite{hasan2025automatic, li2025evaluating}.
-This involves providing the LLM with a prompt containing the requirements, and asking it to generate test cases that adhere to the specified format.
-Our evaluation prompt had four main components: A role definition; instructions for creating the test cases; an output example; and the original use case.
-The design of this prompt aligns with the \TGen\/ Prompt \#2 (Section \ref{sec:Step3}).
-The prompt was provided to the LLM, and its test case generation capability was assessed.
+Two baseline approaches were used in our evaluations: (1) Direct test-case creation from use cases using LLMs, denoted LLM (Direct); and (2) AGORA \cite{de2024agora}: \begin{itemize} \item \textbf{LLM (Direct):} Using LLMs to create test cases directly is a common approach \cite{hasan2025automatic, li2025evaluating}.
+This involves providing the LLM with a prompt containing the requirements and asking it to generate test cases that adhere to the specified format.
+Our evaluation prompt had four main components: A role definition; instructions for creating the test cases; an output format; and the original use case.
+The design of this prompt aligns with \TGen\/ Prompt \#2 (Section \ref{sec:Step3}).
+The prompt was provided to the LLM, and its test-case generation capability was assessed.

-\item \textbf{AGORA:} AGORA uses LLMs in a two-step pipeline designed to create acceptance test cases automatically \cite{de2024agora}.
-In the first step, AGORA analyzes the use case to identify testable flows (such as main, alternative, and exception flows), producing a list of test cases.
+\item \textbf{AGORA:} AGORA uses LLMs in a two-step pipeline to automatically generate acceptance test cases \cite{de2024agora}.
+In the first step, AGORA analyzes the use case to identify testable flows (main, alternative, and exception) and produces a list of test cases.
 In the second step, it generates detailed information for each test-case entry (including preconditions, participating actors, and step-by-step instructions with inputs and expected results). \end{itemize}

-LLM (Direct) is a straightforward, commonly-used approach: It enables us to assess the core capability of LLMs in test case generation from minimal input.
+LLM (Direct) is a straightforward, commonly-used approach: It enables the assessment of the core LLM capabilities for generating test cases from minimal input.
 In contrast, AGORA is a structured and systematic methodology that ensures comprehensive test coverage through a multi-step pipeline.
 The combination of these two baselines enables a balanced and diverse assessment of other test-case creation techniques.